CharlesWiltgen/how-to-podcast/skype.md

 ## Recording

+There are 3 ways to record Skype calls, 2 of which work with any VoIP solution:

+1. Skype plug-ins
+2. OS-level recorders
+3. Hardware

+Lately, my recommendation is to **avoid option #1**.
+The more I hear about issues with plug-ins (particularly free ones, particularly on Windows), the more I think these options #2 and #3 are the way to go.

 ### With software

 When recording with a computer there are two kinds of options: **Skype plug-ins** and **OS-level recorders**.